aarti9/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 I began with the LeNet architecture from the lab.
-In our lab, LeNet proved very effective at classifying black-and-white handwritten digits, so it was plausible to expect that it could identify street sign images, which are of similar overall complexity.
+LeNet proved very effective at classifying black-and-white handwritten digits, so it was plausible to expect that it could identify street sign images, which are of similar overall complexity.
 I first modified LeNet to accept an input of color depth 3 and yield an output of 43 classes instead of 10.
 As a "zero order optimization" I tried simply dialing up the number of training epochs to 40 to see where the validation accuracy would plateau (or potentially peak and decline due to overfitting).
 Unfortunately, I never observed validation set accuracy of greater than 94%, although the accuracy on the test set climbed to 99.9%ish.
 This led me to believe that the network was mildly overfitting.
 To combat overfitting, I implemented a dropout layer after each relu activation, by adding a tunable hyperparameter.
 0.75 value gave good validation accuracy.